scverse/scvi-tools/docs/user_guide/use_case/using_callbacks.md

 In PyTorch Lightning, callbacks are special functions that let you execute custom actions during the training process, like saving checkpoints, adjusting learning rates, or early stopping based on performance.
 To use callbacks, you first create a callback class that defines what should happen at specific points in training (e.g., at the end of an epoch or batch).
 Then, when setting up your Trainer, you simply pass a list of these callbacks.
 For example, if you want to save the best model during training, you can use ModelCheckpoint to automatically store the model when it achieves the best validation score.

-In SCVI we developed 2 main custom callbacks based on that:
+In scvi-tools we provide two custom callbacks based on that:
 1. Early Stopping callback: {class}`scvi.train._callbacks.LoudEarlyStopping`

-With this callback, training will stop while its monitored metric is reaching an optimal point for and not improving for several epochs.
+With this callback, training will stop when its monitored metric is reaching an optimal point for and did not improve for several epochs.
 There are several common parameters that can be controlled when running this callback:
 - early_stopping: A boolean on whether to activate the early stopping callback.
 - monitor: There are several metric keys we automatically record while training: